koenderks/jfa/README.md

 ### Select transactions with the `selection()` function:

-The `selection()` function takes a data frame and performs sampling according to one of three algorithms: random sampling, cell sampling, or fixed interval sampling in combination with either record sampling or monetary unit sampling.
+The `selection()` function takes a data frame and performs statistical sampling according to one of three algorithms: random sampling, cell sampling, or fixed interval sampling in combination with either record sampling or monetary unit sampling.
 The function returns an object of class `jfaSelection` which can be used with associated `print()` and a `plot()` methods.
 The input for the `sampleSize` argument can be an object of class `jfaPlanning` as returned by the `planning()` function.